Thaza-Kun/sarjana/README.md

-# Master Project
+# Masters Project
-This repository is meant to document my Master's work under Dr Noriah Hashim and Dr Zambri Zainal in University Malaya.
+This repository is meant to document my Masters in Physics' work under Dr Noriah Hashim and Dr Zambri Zainal in University Malaya.

 ## Problem Statements